MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/teams-install.md

 - There is no change to installations of Office 2019, such as Office Professional Plus 2019.
 - If you want to install Teams to an existing installation of Office on Windows, you can have your users install Teams for themselves from [https://teams.microsoft.com/downloads](https://teams.microsoft.com/downloads), or you can deploy it for them by [following these instructions](https://docs.microsoft.com/MicrosoftTeams/msi-deployment).
 - For more information for IT Pros about Microsoft Teams, see [Microsoft Teams documentation and practical guidance](https://docs.microsoft.com/MicrosoftTeams/Microsoft-Teams).
+- You can also use Powershell to remove Teams from a device running Windows, as shown in this [script sample](https://docs.microsoft.com/microsoftteams/scripts/powershell-script-teams-deployment-clean-up).